mli/deepnumpy-doc/guide/crash-course/3-autograd.md

     return c
 ```

-We record the trace and feed in a random value:
+In this exmaple, you record the trace and feed in a random value.

 ```{.python .input}
 a = np.random.uniform(size=2)